dmcguire123/FX_Prediction_ML/README.md

 **Lots of issues, still very much a work in progress.
-**Need to rework A LOT of code to adapt for a FX prediction model, and work on TensorFlow a lot more
+**Need to rework A LOT of code to adapt for a FX prediction model, and work on TensorFlow a lot more!